gabe-kai/EarthRing/docs/06-client-architecture.md

    - Default fetch range: 5000m along ring (X), 3000m across width (Y)
    - Fetch throttling: 4 seconds between requests (`fetchThrottleMs = 4000`)
    - Zones are cached in `GameStateManager.zones` Map (keyed by zone ID)
+   - **Zone Merging**: When zones are fetched, they are merged with existing zones rather than replacing them.
+This preserves manually added zones (e.g., newly created zones) that may be outside the current fetch bounds due to coordinate wrapping near X=0.
+Only zones that are far from the camera (more than 2x the fetch range) are removed.
    - `GameStateManager.setZones()` emits `zoneAdded`, `zoneUpdated`, `zoneRemoved` events
    - `ZoneManager` listens to these events and renders/updates meshes accordingly
+   - **Coordinate Normalization**: Zones use unwrapped camera position for coordinate normalization.
+The `normalizeRelativeToCamera` function handles wrapping internally and expects the actual camera position (which may be negative or outside [0, RING_CIRCUMFERENCE)) rather than a pre-wrapped position.

 5. **Visibility System:**
    - Two-level visibility control: